Danielwoodh/Robot-Failure-Classification/README.md

 The 'LICENSE' file is used only for uploading to Github.

-The 'report.pdf' file contains the report that was created, outlining the literature review, methodology, and results that were produced to accompany this project.
+The '350272-Report.pdf' file contains the report that was created, outlining the literature review, methodology, and results that were produced to accompany this project.

 ## Installation